microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     └───infra
         └───templates
               ├───az-walkthrough-cit
-              │   └───.terraform # This is generated from running 'terraform init'.
+              │   └───.terraform # Generated from running 'terraform init'.
 It holds a reference to your workspace,infrastructure state and backend.
               └───backend-state-setup
     ```